Associate in Science | SC Program: AS.1519

 Units 1

-The Natural Resources Worksite Learning course allows the student to gain on-the-job experience through employment/volunteerism at an approved natural resources job site that is acquired by the student and related to the student's major.
+The Agriculture Work Experience Education course allows the student to gain on-the-job experience through employment/volunteerism at an approved agriculture job site that is acquired by the student and related to the student's major.
 A faculty member supervises the course to ensure that the work experience is of educational value.
 The course stresses good work habits and meeting of competencies through actual on-the-job performance.
-A student may earn up to 16 units through repeating this course since course content varies and skills are enhanced by supervised repetition and practice.
-A maximum of 8 units may be earned in a single semester.
+A student may repeat this course since course content varies and skills are enhanced by supervised repetition and practice.
+A maximum of 14 units may be earned in a single semester.

 Apply Now